okaoka0709/snow-calendar/README.md

 let langString = 'jp'
 ```
 If this value is not set, or if the wrong value is set, it will be English.
+languge setting will change layput. for example. when you use 'en', sunday will be first day. but if you use 'jp'. monday will be first day.
 For volunteers to help translate, please contact me [okaoka0709@gmail.com] (mailto:okaoka0709@gmail.com).